Wondering what some of the most common signs of cerebral palsy in toddlers (1-3 year olds) are?

 Although most infants start walking with a stiff, wide-based gait, they should phase out of it as they continue to develop and start walking with a more natural heel-to-toe gait within 6 months.

 By 2 years old, your child should be piecing words together.

-If you notice significantly delayed responses, poor pronunciation, stuttering, or jumbled speech, your child may have difficulties controlling the muscles in their mouths.
+If you notice significantly delayed responses, poor pronunciation, stuttering, or jumbled speech, your child may have difficulties controlling the muscles in their mouth.

 Also related to oral motor function impairment is breathing difficulties.